DestinATX/Project-1/Agile.md

+6/7/20 (Sunday)  Met to review progress and discuss next steps.
+Weather APIs are working.
+Google maps with food truck flags are working.
+Worked on linking Yelp and Google and HTML.
+Sorted branches and made some progress on footer/header linking.
+6/4/20 (Thursday)  UT called off class and recommended time for students due to unrest/riots in Austin.
+Team met during class time to sync on progress and make plans for the weekend.
+Updated timeline and project list.
+Some progress made on updating Readme with more details.
+Almost finished with changes to storyboard.
+Discussed JavaScript sync requirements with HTML and how to handle pair coding, alignment of roles and responsibilities.
+Group is working well as a team.
+6/3/20 (Wednesday)  Basic HTML framework completed.
+CORs-anywhere proxy for Google working.
+Added Project cards and merged branches.
+6/2/20 (Tuesday)  Continued work on CSS/HTML and APIs.
+Discussed integration and how to handle branch work, merging, and consolidating files.
+6/1/20 (Monday)  Met before class to finalize Readme.
+5min presentation during class went well.
+Spent time creating flowchart and storyboard.
+5/31/20 (Sunday) Discussed presentation and finalized plans for project given current success with APIs.
+Still coming up to speed on project while finishing last homework assignment.
+5/30/20 (Saturday) Changing project definition from transportation to food trucks.
+Unable to access Uber and Lyft.
+Picked up Yelp and proceeding with Google APIs.
+Confirmed Materialize theme.
+Dividing tasks.
+Worked on Readme for presentation Monday during class.
+5/29/20 (Friday) Still working on APIs.
+Switched focus on Google APIs.
+5/28/20 Met during class to confirm project definition.
+Set Saturday deadline on APIs.
+Reviewed UI ideas and discussed division of work.
+5/27/20 Met to compare notes on APIs, still working on Lyft and Uber plus rental scooters, bikes.
 5/26/20 - Met 7:30-10:30pm, reviewed APIs, acquired keys, developed next steps, recorded data
 Decisions:  Google Maps & Distance Matrix + OpenWeather APIs; Bootstrap replacement will be Materialize https://materializecss.com/
 Next Meeting: Agile Update at 8pm Wednesday (5/27)